Offer A Gospel-Graced Pathway

 Encourage the parents participating in Steps 1 and 2 to continue to meet together as small groups.
-Accommodate them by offering the church facility and childcare for a small fee.
+Also, you could tackle relevant topics together in a MOPS-like structured evening program for husbands and wives, while their children are well-tended in the nursery.

-Let everyone know about the Expecting and New Parent Blog, the Newborn Promise Podcast and the Newborn Promise App, three quality info hubs that provide ongoing support with a Christian perspective on topics expecting and new parents care about most.
+Remind everyone about the Expecting and New Parent Blog and the Newborn Promise Podcast, two quality info hubs that provide ongoing support with a Christian perspective on topics expecting and new parents care about most.

-Words spoken to newborns are so powerful for development, conclusive studies show, that the American Academy of Pediatrics issued a directive for its pediatrician members to advocate reading to children from birth.
+What’s more, words spoken to newborns are so powerful for their development, conclusive studies show, that the American Academy of Pediatrics issued a directive for its pediatrician members to advocate reading to children from birth.

-Nursery through ages 7: The Learn, Absorb & Praise Board Book Collection
+Nurture newborns through age 7 with The Learn, Absorb & Praise Board Book Collection

 Connect reading and learning with coloring and activities for ages 4 and up